DavidLMS/davidlms.com/site/content/en/posts/La revolución de las máquinas/index.md

 **Important**: Translated automatically from Spanish by [🌐💬 Aphra 1.0.0](https://github.com/DavidLMS/aphra)

+{{< admonition type=quote title="" open=true >}}
-> "If we fear that these advances will end in the machine revolution, it's because we've been locked in a cave for the last few decades.
+If we fear that these advances will end in the machine revolution, it's because we've been locked in a cave for the last few decades.
 Because that revolution has been underway for a long time.
-And all people, in some way, are part of it."
+And all people, in some way, are part of it.
+{{< /admonition >}}

 What better way to start (and end) the blog year[^1] than with a self-quote.
 The moment I wrote that in the previous article, **I knew it deserved an explanation**.
 I planned to do it in a few days, but look how a whole year has passed. **Tempus fugit**[^2].